alexarntzen/FiniteElementProject/README.md

 from in the top level directory.

 Alternatively  append `test.test_quadrature.TestQuadratureMethods`, `test.test_solver.TestHomogeneousDirichlet`,  `test.test_meshing.TestMeshing`
 or `test.test_solver.TestSolverNeumann` to run the test corresponding to each task.
+These test will compare the numerical solutions with the analytical solution as required by the project description.
 For example:
 ```
 python3 -m unittest test.test_quadrature.TestQuadratureMethods